Rocky56gh9/Multi-Function-ePaper-Frame/README.md

    - Make the setup script executable: `chmod +x setup.sh`
    - Run the setup script: `./setup.sh`

-1. Configure your SD card for the RaspberryPi.
-I used the Raspberry Pi installer on MacOS.
-Through that UI, give your unit a name (which is how it will appear on your network), then assign an ID and unique password.
-For ease of use later, also add your network SSID and password.
-On the second tab, be sure to enable enable SSH.
-2. After the installer completes, put the SD card in the Pi and power it up.
-Depending on the unit, it could take ~10 minutes to appear on your network.
-3. Log in to your router, find the unit name you assigned, and take note of the IP address.
-4. Open a Terminal, and enter the command **SSH [unit name]@[ip address]**, followed by the password.
-Follow any additional prompts. **NOTE**, if you later scrap the build and start over, you likely need to reset the SSH key on your local device.
-Use the following command to clear it: **ssh-keygen -R {RPi-IP-Address}**<br>
-5. Clone the repository: git clone https://github.com/Rocky56gh9/multimode-epaper-frame.git<br>
-6. Navigate to the project directory on the device: cd multimode-epaper-frame<br>
-7. Make the Setup script executable: chmod +x setup.sh<br>
-8. Run the setup script: ./setup.sh<br>

-The setup script also sets up access to the device from a local machine over USB using Gadget mode.
+Note: The setup script also sets up access to the device from a local machine over USB using Gadget mode.
 Access the device over USB: ssh pi@raspberrypi.local<br>

 **Test the Screen**
 Once you've done all of this, you're ready to see if everything is installed correctly.
 Run the test script for the specific screen.<br>